Seneca-BSA/bsa/docs/ses250/lab7.md

     >
     > **Lab Question 8:** Calculate the percentage error of the estimated and measured RC time constant.

 1. Repeat step 2 with the various values of resistors and capacitors.
+Adjust the period (by adjust the frequency) of the function generator output so it is about 5-10x the RC time constant for best result in measurement.

     > **Lab Question 9:** What do you observe regarding the RC time constant as the resistor and the capacitor value increase and decrease?